Women's Summer Cycling Program

 Are you looking for a supportive community of new riders to help you grow your cycling skills?
 Look no further than HUB Cycling’s Women's Summer Cycling Program!

 Did you know that women only represent about a third of Canada's cycling population*?
 This program aims to change that by helping you feel more comfortable using a bicycle for transportation.
 Register to build skills, and confidence and make friends with other women on their cycling journey.
 Over six summer evenings, you'll have fun covering topics like basic maneuvering, how to maintain your bike or plan the safest route in the city.
 Non-binary and trans-inclusive, our experienced instructors will help you develop your skills in a safe, community-oriented environment.
 By creating a community of women who are interested in skill sharing and group encouragement, we hope to build women's cycling confidence enough that they can ride throughout the city in safety and comfort.
-This program is open to women of any skill level, but geared towards beginners.

 *Statistic based on this article: Women cycle less than men - why?